sankalpmundra/Olympic_Games_Data_Analysis/README.md

 ---

-### Has female participation in the Summer Olympics grown over time?
+### BONUS: Has female participation in the Summer Olympics grown over time?

 ``` SQL []
 SELECT GAMES AS "Olympic Games",